Wyattc99/ME-405-TermProject/README.md

 updates the duty cycle of the motor based on the error and returns to State 1.
 If the error is below the threshold, the tasks returns to State 0 to get a new set point.

-See a full description of our software and FSM and Task Diagram in the link to our repository:
+See a full description of our software and FSM and Task Diagram in the link to our repository:[Github Pages](https://wyattc99.github.io/ME-405-TermProject/)

 ## Results
 To test our system, we began with testing each individual component separately.
 We first ran each